Consensys/doc.tessera/docs/HowTo/Configure/TLS.md

 * `TESSERA_SERVER_KEYSTORE_PWD`, `TESSERA_SERVER_TRUSTSTORE_PWD`
 * `TESSERA_CLIENT_KEYSTORE_PWD`, `TESSERA_CLIENT_TRUSTSTORE_PWD`

-The *global* environment variables, if set, are applied to all server configs defined in the configfile
+The *global* environment variables, if set, are applied to all server configurations defined in the configuration file

 !!!example
     If a P2P and ADMIN server are both configured with TLS then the values set for the global environment variables will be used for both).
-    These values are ignored if the passwords are also provided in the configfile or as prefixed environment variables.
+    These values are ignored if the passwords are also provided in the configuration file or as prefixed environment variables.

 #### Generating keystores

 If keystores do not already exist, Tessera can generate `.jks` (Java keystore) files for use with non-CA Trust Modes (see Trust Modes).

-By setting `"generateKeyStoreIfNotExisted": "true"`, Tessera will check whether files already exist at the paths provided in the `serverKeyStore` and `clientKeyStore` config values.
+By setting `"generateKeyStoreIfNotExisted": "true"`, Tessera will check whether files already exist at the paths provided in the `serverKeyStore` and `clientKeyStore` configuration values.
 If the files do not exist:

 1. New keystores will be generated and saved at the `serverKeyStore` and `clientKeyStore` paths
 1. The keystores will be secured using the corresponding passwords if they are provided (see Passwords)

 ### PEM files

-Below is a config sample for using the `.pem` file format:
+Below is a configuration sample for using the `.pem` file format:

 ```json
 "sslConfig" : {